 ANSO 225 Sex and Sexualities

 ANSO 330 Class, Status, and Power

 ANSO 345 Theories of Society and Culture

-ARTX 224 20th-Century Art ARTX 290 Art and Gender
+ARTX 224 20th-Century Art

+ARTX 290 Art and Gender

 ARTX 340 Ways of Seeing

 ENGL 108 Global Media & Visual Culture

 ENGL 218 Post-Colonial Literature

 ENGL 390 English Junior Seminar

 ENGL 435 Advanced Literary Studies: American Indian Literature and the Law

 ENGL 436 Literary Theory

 PHIL 212 Philosophy of the Social Sciences

 PHIL 211 Philosophy of Law

-PHIL 213 Philosophy & Literature

 PHIL 306 Philosophy of Language

 PHIL 310 Critical Social Theory

 PHIL 311 Postmodern Critical Theory

 POLS 260 Liberty, Equality, and Authority

 POLS 265 Feminist Political Theories

 POLS 360 Contemporary Political Theory

 POLS 320 Democracy and Democratic Theory

-PSYC 430 Interviewing and Narrative Analysis

-RELG 205 Religious Art and Material Culture
+PSYC 430 Interviewing and Narrative Analysis RELG 205 Religious Art and Material Culture

+DEL C 220 Server Serv Conden and Delicion

 RELG 230 Same-Sex, Gender, and Religion

 RELG 350 Ritual Theories and Practices

 Critial Theory courses

-CRIT 295F/SEMN 495F Critical Theory & Social Just Colloquium Critical Theory and Social Justice Colloquium is year-long, one-unit course that meets once a week during fall, winter, and spring terms.
-Its central goal is to prepare students to actively host, participate in, and subsequently reflect upon three high-profile campus events.
-The three events will consist in keynote addresses, panel discussion, and Question-and-Answer gatherings involving three central contemporary figures in philosophy: namely, Axel Honneth, Judith Butler, and Jean Copcic.
-This year's theme is mutual recognition and the ideal of undamaged identities as the normative ideal of critical social inquiry.
-The course counts as Shared Passage Senior Seminar, though it is open to sophomores and juniors, and it is considered to be the capstone experience for Critical Theory concentrators.
-Please see Chris Latiolais for further information.

-CRIT 295S/SEMN 495S Critical Theory & Social Just Colloquium Critical Theory and Social Justice Colloquium is year-long, one-unit course that meets once a week during fall, winter, and spring terms.
-Its central goal is to prepare students to actively host, participate in, and subsequently reflect upon three high-profile campus events.
-The three events will consist in keynote addresses, panel discussion, and Question-and-Answer gatherings involving three central contemporary figures in philosophy: namely, Axel Honneth, Judith Butler, and Jean Copcic.
-This year's theme is mutual recognition and the ideal of undamaged identities as the normative ideal of critical social inquiry.
-The course counts as Shared Passage Senior Seminar, though it is open to sophomores and juniors, and it is considered to be the capstone experience for Critical Theory concentrators.
-Please see Chris Latiolais for further information.
-Prerequisite: CRIT-295W

-CRIT 295W/SEMN 495W Critical Theory & Social Just Colloquium Critical Theory and Social Justice Colloquium is year-long, one-unit course that meets once a week during fall, winter, and spring terms.
-Its central goal is to prepare students to actively host, participate in, and subsequently reflect upon three high-profile campus events.
-The three events will consist in keynote addresses, panel discussion, and Question-and-Answer gatherings involving three central contemporary figures in philosophy: namely, Axel Honneth, Judith Butler, and Jean Copcic.
-This year's theme is mutual recognition and the ideal of undamaged identities as the normative ideal of critical social inquiry.
-The course counts as Shared Passage Senior Seminar, though it is open to sophomores and juniors, and it is considered to be the capstone experience for Critical Theory concentrators.
-Please see Chris Latiolais for further information.
-Prerequisite: CRIT-295F
+CRIT 593 Senior Individualized Project Each program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.
+Prerequisite: Permission of department and SIP supervisor required.

 East Asian Studies

 Professors: Bundy (Director, Japan Track), Chu (Director, China Track), Hong, Sugimori

 East Asian Studies is an interdisciplinary major that provides students with a broad exposure to the languages, culture, and history of East Asia (China and Japan).
 With ancient cultures that rival that of the Mediterranean in age and significance, this area of the world has been of increasing importance to the U.S. in the twenty-first century.
 Students choose to concentrate either in the study of China or of Japan in the majority of their coursework for the major and spend at least six months in that country on study abroad.
 Students will take at least two full years of language (six units) or their equivalent.
 Whether planning to attend graduate school or seek employment in an East Asia-related occupation, students are strongly encouraged also to major or minor in another disciplinary area in order to enrich their qualifications.
 Students who are particularly interested in languages are encouraged to supplement their East Asian language with the other East Asian language offered on campus or another second language.

 Requirements for the Major

 Number of Units

 8 units, not including language courses or a SIP

 Required Courses

 A. Language courses: